 A former showgirl relives her botched abortion.

-A mob boss & his “Fellas” are still watching.
+A mob boss and his “Fellas” are still watching.

-The Comedy Store is a showcase comedy night club, where people enjoy stand up comedy shows, that promote up and coming comedians and well-seasoned comedians as well.
-Many comedians got their start here, and this venue has remained very popular indeed!
+The Comedy Store is a showcase comedy night club, where people enjoy stand-up comedy shows that promote up-and-coming comedians and well-seasoned ones as well.
+Many well-known comics got their start here, and this venue has remained very popular indeed!

-The Sunset Strip area was not under the jurisdiction of the city of Los Angeles from its beginning in 1870, until the year, 1984.
+The Sunset Strip was not under the jurisdiction of the city of Los Angeles from its beginning in 1870, until the year 1984.
+Before that it was part of West Hollywood.
 Uh Oh!
-This led to this area of West Hollywood to being open for illegal activity that drew people who were interested in not only legal stage entertainment but in the not-so-legal area of sensual entertainment, “games of chance”, and of course the banned alcoholic drinks during Prohibition.
-Night clubs were a convenient way to to provide all three; being legal businesses that were conveniently nearby or next to not-so-legal entertainment.
+This led to its being open for all kinds of illegal activity, including sensual entertainment, “games of chance”, and of course banned alcoholic drinks during Prohibition.
+Night clubs were a convenient way to to provide all three, being legal businesses that were conveniently near or next to not-so-legal entertainment.
 Organized crime groups were good at running it all.

-The building that now is home to The Comedy Store was built by night club developer and owner, William Wilkerson in the late ’30s to be a ritzy nightclub, Ciro’s, for Hollywood’s rich and famous, offering top entertainment.
-For nearly 20 years, it was the premiere place for famous Hollywood stars and other high-profile people in the movie and TV industry to hang out and enjoy themselves.
+The building that now is home to The Comedy Store was built by night club developer and owner William Wilkerson in the late ’30s to be a ritzy nightclub, Ciro’s, for the rich and famous, offering top-grade entertainment.
+For nearly 20 years, it was the premiere place for Hollywood stars and other high-profile people in the movie and TV industry to hang out and enjoy themselves.

 During this time, the mafia of course “had its fingers in this club.”
-As Wilkerson had several clubs on the Sunset Strip, he probably worked out business deals with Micky Cohen, the underworld boss on the Sunset Strip who controlled the vice businesses on The Sunset Strip.
+As Wilkerson had several clubs on the Sunset Strip, he probably worked out business deals with Micky Cohen, the underworld boss who controlled the vice businesses on The Sunset Strip.

-During this time of the 1920s-1940s-1950s, mobster Micky Cohen ran a brothel right next to Ciro’s.
-Beside demanding a cut of the club’s profits (which was a cost owners paid to stay in business and breathing as well), Micky set up his headquarters in an office located upstairs in the Ciro’s building.
+From the 1920s through to the 1950s, mobster Micky Cohen ran a brothel right next to Ciro’s.
+Beside demanding a cut of the club’s profits (a cost owners paid to stay in business and breathing as well), Micky set up his headquarters in an office upstairs in the Ciro’s building.

-Official mob unpleasant business was taken care of downstairs in the basement.
-There was a killing and torture room to hurt, punish and kill problem people.
+Official mob business was taken care of in the basement.
+There was a killing and torture room to deal with problem people.
 Customers who couldn’t pay their gaming debts, romanced the wrong waitress or showgirl, or were guilty of some other offense were the ones who suffered and died here.

-In the basement, there also was an abortion clinic set up for showgirls, prostitutes and girlfriends of mobsters to get rid of their tummy bumps.
-These women probably didn’t have a choice in this matter.
-A nurse of questionable skill who was on Mickey’s payroll, performed illegal abortions.
+In the basement, there was also an abortion clinic set up for showgirls, prostitutes and girlfriends of mobsters to get rid of their tummy bumps.
+These women probably didn’t have a choice in the matter.
+A nurse of questionable skill was on Micky’s payroll, to perform illegal abortions.
 One woman died from her abortion, and the nurse was “publicly humiliated” and probably killed by the dead woman’s boyfriend.

-During the ’60s, the venue of the club changed to providing rock and roll stage acts, up until the mid-1970s, when new business people moved in to try something new.
-Sammy and Mitzi Shore and Rudy DeLuca started out their comedy club venture by renting a room in the building, where they opened up a unique venue that featured male comedians, on April 10th, 1972.
+During the ’60s, the club changed to providing rock and roll stage acts, up until the mid-1970s, when new business people moved in to try something new.
+Sammy and Mitzi Shore and Rudy DeLuca started out their comedy club venture by renting a room in the building, where they opened up a unique venue on April 10th, 1972 that featured male comedians.
 Their success let them move to a bigger space.

-The Comedy store didn’t make money in its first two years of being open in this new space.
-When Sammy got a job in Las Vegas, Mitzi took over and revamped their club to feature talented new comedians.
+The Comedy store didn’t make money in its first two years in this new space.
+When Sammy got a job in Las Vegas, Mitzi took over and revamped the club to feature talented new comedians.
 This change turned the cash-strapped club into a money-maker.

 While The Comedy Club excelled, the marriage between Sammy and Mitzi ended.
 In the divorce settlement, Mitzi was left with The Comedy Store.
-She did so well with her business plan for the club, that she opened up a second Comedy Club venue in Westwood, and it became hugely popular with the college-aged UCLA students.
-This Comedy Store was the one that caught the attention of Hollywood agents who would attend as well, looking for new talent at this location and Mitzi’s other Comedy Store venues as well.
+She did so well with it that she opened up a second Comedy Club venue in Westwood, and it became hugely popular with local UCLA students.
+It also caught the attention of Hollywood agents who were always looking for new talent.

-When the original Ciro’s building, where Sammy and Mitzi had rented a room at the beginning of the Comedy Store venture, was put on the real estate market, Mitzi bought it.
-She enlarged the main stage of this original Ciro’s building, to hold a much bigger audience.
-The most popular young comics would perform here, as well as more established, seasoned comics.
-On another stage in the Ciro’s Comedy Store, Mitzi gave women comics their own stage, and called it The Belly Room.
+When the original Ciro’s building was put up for sale, Mitzi bought it, and enlarged the main stage.
+The most popular young comics performed here, as well as more established, seasoned comics.
+On another stage, Mitzi gave women comics their own stage, and called it The Belly Room.

 At this time, she also moved one of her Los Angeles Comedy Stores down to La Jolla, and hired her daughter to manage that one.
 This success inspired other comedy venues to pop up in Los Angeles.
-While all the Los Angeles comedy venues were making a lot of money, the owners still were not paying the comedians for their performances.
+But while all the Los Angeles comedy venues were making a lot of money, it turned out that the owners were not paying the comedians for their performances.
 Uh oh!

-Comedians were no longer willing to “be paid” by having the opportunity to perform, wanting to be paid as well.
-After striking at all the comedy venues in Los Angeles, owners relented, including Mitzi, and the comedians were paid.
+Comedians were no longer willing to “be paid” by having the opportunity to perform.
+They wanted to be paid in cash as well.
+After striking at all the comedy venues in Los Angeles, owners (including Mitzi) relented.

 One comedian, Steve Lubetkin, who was a close friend of Mitzi’s, was heavily involved in the strike.
-Afterwards, he wasn’t allowed to perform at the Comedy Club, which crushed his hopes at a comeback.
-This pushed him over the edge, and he jumped from the 14th floor of the Continental Hyatt House that was right next door to The Comedy Club.
+Afterwards, he was banned at the Comedy Club.
+This pushed him over the edge, and he jumped from the 14th floor of the Continental Hyatt House, which was right next door to the Club.

-Throughout the years at The Comedy Store, audiences have been entertained by stand up comedy from such funny people as Bette Midler, Robin Williams, John Belushi, Gary Shandling, Michael Keaton, Arsenio Hall, Richard Belzer and Sam Kinison.
-Other Comedians that got their start at The Comedy Store were Louie Anderson, Jim Carrey and Chris Rock.
-The Comedy Store still offers the top up and coming talent, as well as more established comics.
+Throughout the years at The Comedy Store, audiences have been entertained by stand up comedy from such people as Bette Midler, Robin Williams, John Belushi, Gary Shandling, Michael Keaton, Arsenio Hall, Richard Belzer and Sam Kinison.
+Other Comedians that got their start there included Louie Anderson, Jim Carrey and Chris Rock.
+The Comedy Store still offers the top up-and-coming talent to audiences, as well as more established comics.

 HISTORY OF MANIFESTATIONS

 People who kill themselves sometimes find no relief from their troubles on the other side, and find themselves stuck in this world because they can’t let go of their pain.
-They try to make themselves feel better by staying in the place where they longed to have success or where all their unhappiness is tied to; trying to work through it.
+They try to make themselves feel better by staying where they longed to have success, or where all their unhappiness is tied to, trying to work through it.

 Comedian Steve Lubetkin killed himself because he had hoped to resurrect his comedic career here, and couldn’t face not having this chance to do so.

-Women who die from abortions, childbirth gone bad, stick around this world because their death was unexpected and a shock to them, and they can’t believe that they died.
-The girlfriend of a mobster died from her abortion that she received in the basement abortion clinic.
+Women who die from abortions or childbirth gone bad, stick around this world because their death was unexpected and a shock to them, and they can’t believe that they died.
+The girlfriend of a mobster died from her abortion in the basement clinic.

-People who enjoy working at a place and the camaraderie they experienced there, sometimes like to continue on in this place even when in spirit form.
+People who enjoy working at a place and the camaraderie they experienced there, sometimes like to continue there even in spirit form.

 The close fraternity that was evident among Micky Cohen’s fellas.

 The Mafia has long had their fingers in night club entertainment, stretching back to the twenties.
-When Prohibition forced the sale of alcohol into the black market, becoming part of the Mob Sports Package of illegal prostitution and gambling, mobsters found their way into legitimate night clubs.
+When Prohibition forced the sale of alcohol into the black market, where it became part of the Sports Package of illegal prostitution and gambling, mobsters found their way into legitimate night clubs.
 If a deal couldn’t be made, they used muscle and threats to take a piece of the pie.
-Sometimes they took over completely with the demise of the former uncooperative owner, who refused “a deal he couldn’t refuse.”
+Sometimes they took over completely with the demise of the old owner, who refused “a deal he couldn’t refuse.”

 People who cause others pain and death in cruel and vicious ways sometimes find that they are grounded in the place where they were so brutal.
-There is a nasty, negative, aggressive presence in the basement, still yearning to hurt someone.
-Now, all he can do is get his chuckles by scaring the employees.
+There is a nasty, negative, aggressive presence in the basement of the Comedy Store, still yearning to hurt someone.
+Now, all he can do is get his chuckles by scaring employees.

-Victims who suffered a violent, cruel death by the hands or actions of another sometimes are so traumatized by the experience and not ready to accept their death, that they are stuck at the place of their demise.
+Victims who suffered violent, cruel deaths at the hands of others are sometimes so traumatized by the experience they are not ready to accept their deaths, and they are stuck in the place of their demise.